beatyt/TheMemencholyOfRiles/README.md

 That meant war, and here we are.
 I saw a possibility to automate the process such that Riles has been unable to keep up with the memes.

-# Quickstart:
+## Quickstart:

 Edit the config.properties file to add your own url and data files.
-Data files are found in the target/classes/data directory.
+Some data files are found in the target/classes/data directory, the ones read at startup are in src/main/java/resources/data.

-# How to deploy:
+## How to deploy:

 1. Create a new project
 2. Git clone this into that new project directory
-3. Do the stuff for the pom.xml (mvn install????) to get the dependencies
+3. Do the stuff for the pom.xml (mvn install????) to get the dependencies.
 4. /\/\e/\/\e